sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 by default.
 A re-install after removal should retain existing data.
 Manually delete the PVCs or the namespace to delete previously collected monitoring data.

-## TLS Support

-You can use the `TLS_ENABLE` or `MON_TLS_ENABLE` settings in `$USER_DIR/user.env` or `$USER_DIR/monitoring/user.env`
-to enable TLS support, which encrypts network traffic between pods for use by the monitoring pods.

-You must perform manual steps prior to deployment in order to enable TLS.
-In addition, configuring HTTPS ingress involves a separate set of steps, which are similar to those needed for SAS Viya.

-See the [TLS Sample](/samples/tls) for more information.

 ## Miscellaneous Notes and Troubleshooting